 Today’s Trendy Tuesday article features one, special, ethical, fashion brand “Hope Made in the World”.
-At the end of the article, you can find our interview with the co-founder of the brand, so stitch around till the end!
+At the end of the article, you can find our interview with the co-founder of the brand, so stitch around until the end!

 Supporting the artisans in Peru and Columbia